Updated on by Sarina

-I buy a dress in cotton and I love it – it is everything I want in a dress and fits me to a T – great.
-But after the first wash I begin to wish I was thinner or that I had bought a bigger, looser size.
-It has gone one size smaller in the wash.
-Whereas Polyester clothes does not shrink in the wash; at least if you treat it as it should be – that is, wash it in cold water.
+I buy a dress in cotton and I love it – it is everything I want in a dress and fits me to a ‘T’ – great.
+But after the first wash, I begin to wish I was thinner or that I had bought a bigger, looser size.
+The dress has gone one size smaller in the wash!
+This would be the case if the fabric of the dress was linen, wool or silk.
+But if it was a polyester one, I needn’t have despaired.

 There are many things to love about polyester.
 It is so easy to maintain clothes made of polyester.
 If I hang the polyester shirt as soon as it is washed, no need to even iron it.
 That makes me a convert as I dislike ironing.

 When does Polyester fabric really shrink?

-When it is a blended fabric – ie when polyester fibers are blended with other natural and manmade fibers which shrink the final blended fabric will show a propensity to shrink.
+When it is a blended fabric – ie when polyester fibers are blended with other natural and manmade fibers which shrink, the final blended fabric will show a propensity to shrink.
 Cotton-polyester, linen-polyester, polyester-rayon are all shrinkable fabrics, because the natural fibers in these fabrics will shrink.

 How to shrink polyester?

-There are some circumstances when you want the polyester fabric to shrink – like you have a dress which you like but it is a little big and you wish that it will shrink to fit you rather than making any complicated sewing alterations on it or a piece of fabric that you want to shrink to fit your pattern.
-It is difficult for the fabric to shrink but you can try.
+There are some circumstances when you want the polyester fabric to shrink – like you have a dress which you like but it is a little big and you wish that it will be a size smaller to fit you rather than making any complicated sewing alterations on it ; or you have a piece of fabric that you want to shrink to fit your pattern.

 Basically you just have to wash polyester fabrics or clothes in cold water, that is all.
-Wash Polyester in normal cycle in the washing machine or by hand in cold water or mild warm water with mild detergent ; inside out.
+Wash Polyester in normal cycle in the washing machine or by hand in cold water or mild warm water with mild detergent ; inside out

 Read the care label on your polyester garment care label and follow.
 For more details on fabric laundry care labels, checkout the post on the different washing care labels.
-Some of the most important wash care labels are as follows ; your polyester garment should be checked for this label and cared for accordingly
+Some of the most important wash care labels are as follows ; your polyester garment should be checked for this label and cared for accordingly.

 Check out the post on washing clothes in the washing machine for some more tips on washing

 Dry as normal.
-If you can skip the dryer altogether well and good, just hang to dry.
+If you can skip the dryer altogether, well and good; just hang to dry.
 The fabric dries fast enough, without all the wrinkles after being cooped up in the dryer.